13 Best Greek Islands to Visit Whatever Your Travel Style!

 5. Rhodes

-Travelers seeking a combination of beaches, historic sights, and child-friendly attractions should consider visiting Rhodes, the largest of Greece’s Dodecanese islands.
+Travelers seeking a combination of beaches, historic sights, and child-friendly attractions for their trip to Greece should consider visiting Rhodes, the largest of Greece’s Dodecanese islands.
 This fascinating island is well-known for its beachfront resorts, ancient ruins, picturesque scenery, and exciting activities.

 When you’re not soaking up the sun at Pefki Beach or exploring ancient history in Rhodes Old Town, have fun racing down the waterslides at Waterpark Faliraki or participate in various watersports.